 Nominations for University Faculty/Staff Academic Advising Award

-The University Advising Award is to recognizes teaching faculty or instructional academic staff who have demonstrated outstanding performance in the academic advising of students.
+The University Faculty/Staff Academic Advising Award recognizes teaching faculty or instructional academic staff who have demonstrated outstanding performance in the academic advising of students.
 The award was initiated in Fall 2003 to recognize an outstanding faculty or staff member for the academic advising of students in the four colleges.

 Each college is invited to nominate one candidate for the annual University Faculty Academic Advising Award and will develop its own criteria for selecting a college nominee.
 All nominees will be honored at a reception sponsored by the Chancellor and the Provost.
 The recipient of the award will: